Guigouu/git-tuto/README.md

 # git-tuto

-This project resum the most important information from git book. https://git-scm.com/book
+This project resum important informations from git book. https://git-scm.com/book
 ## Git scenariis
 ### What is Git ?